Privilege-safe attorney productivity

 Information, never advice

-The AI explains documents and organizes facts.
+The AI helps attorneys and clients organize facts and put accounts into clear words.
 Legal advice stays with the attorney, where it belongs.

 Where things stand